doctrine/phpcr-odm-documentation/en/reference/annotations-reference.rst

 Annotations Reference
 =====================

-In this chapter a reference of every PHPCR-ODM Annotation is given with short explanations on their context and usage.
+In this chapter a reference of every PHPCR-ODM annotation is given with short explanations on their context and usage.

 .. contents::